remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 	- Completely redid section
 - ~~Intro - Y of stage isn't right.
 Shoes clips through ground.~~
 - ~~0:27 - DoF focuses on hand~~
-- Fade to black isn't full black because of... some conflicting effects.
+- ~~Fade to black isn't full black because of... some conflicting effects.~~
+- The dirlight intensity change in intro is a bit too noticeable maybe

 ### Weird UV Mapping Thing on Transparent Textures
 - Most obvious on `tall_grass.png` tetxures where it seems the very top line of pixels being rendered is actually wrapping and displaying the very bottom row of pixels.